-Acts and rules governing the operations
+Statutes and provisions governing the operations

 Finnvera's operations are steered by the Limited Liability Companies Act (624/2006), the special legislation on Finnvera, the obligations laid down in international treaties, and the industrial and ownership policy goals determined by the State.
 When performing public administrative tasks, Finnvera complies with the Administrative Procedure Act (434/2003).